grm34/ZenMaxBuilder/.github/CONTRIBUTING.md

 - Follow pull request guidelines as described above.
 - Create a new file for your language in `lang` folder.
 - Name this file with the code of your language.
-- Copy all the content of `lang/en.cfg` in to it.
+- Copy all the content of `lang/en.cfg` into it.
 - Implement your translations\*
 - Create a new pull request to submit your language.